South Park: The Fractured but Whole: Development

-In March 2014, Matt Stone and Trey Parker stated they were open to making a sequel to The Stick of Truth, depending on its reception.
+In March 2014, South Park creators Matt Stone and Trey Parker stated they were open to making a sequel to South Park: The Stick of Truth, depending on its reception.
 When Ubisoft offered to develop a new game, Parker and Stone discussed the proposed game sequel or the possibility of making a film.
 They wanted to ensure quality control and decided that because of commitments to the television series and their families, they could only work on one big project and chose to work on the game.

 During development of the previous game by Obsidian Entertainment for publisher THQ, Ubisoft bought the rights to the game after THQ went into bankruptcy.
 Ubisoft chose to develop the sequel internally, replacing Obsidian Entertainment with the nearly 100-member team at Ubisoft San Francisco (USF).
 The team, which was responsible for the Rocksmith series of music video games, recruited experts in role-playing games and their related systems.
 Additional support work was done by Ubisoft Osaka, Massive Entertainment, Ubisoft Annecy, Ubisoft Reflections, Blue Byte, and Ubisoft Quebec.

 Parker and Stone were involved throughout the development cycle.
 At the beginning of development, they met with the team at Ubisoft to determine the game's storyline and elements of The Stick of Truth they were unhappy about.
 Ubisoft game developers, including senior producer Jason Schroeder, visited South Park studios twice monthly for a few days or conducted teleconferencing meetings.
 Schroeder was responsible for declining Stone and Parker's requests when necessary.
 Although meetings still took place, Parker and Stone became less available to the Ubisoft team during production of South Park, which had a tight production schedule.

 Ubisoft adapted Snowdrop, its proprietary game engine, to allow the importing of the Autodesk Maya art assets used in the show rather than emulating them as in The Stick of Truth.
 This allowed the Ubisoft team to iterate and implement changes to the game and storyline late into the development schedule, meaning it could satirize recent events that occurred only months before release and incorporate elements from South Park episodes produced during the game's development, including the character PC Principal, and the gentrification areas of the town.
 Of last-minute changes, Schroeder said, "If it doesn't mess with our age rating?
 It shouldn't be a problem".
 Senior animator Lucas Walker said the changes to the engine took approximately a year to implement, but they were necessary to allow more seamless collaborations with South Park Digital Studios, including the use of the original animation rigs to emulate movement.